Advice for visitors to Greece

 2. Report the incident to the nearest police station, giving your name and contact details when you make the complaint.
 Make sure you have accurate details of where the incident occurred or where the animal is located.
 Take photos and provide them as evidence of your complaint.

-3. Show the police a copy (in Greek) of the government directive (see attached) that instructs them to investigate your complaint and answer in writing, detailing the action taken.
+3. Show the police a copy (in Greek) of the government directive that instructs them to investigate your complaint and answer in writing, detailing the action taken.
+You can download a Greek version of the letter HERE and the English version HERE

-4. Complete the tourist complaint form which can be found HERE and send it to the following e-mail addresses.
+4. Complete the tourist complaint form which can be found HERE and send it to the following e-mail addresses and the Greek Tourism Organisation (address below).
 Please send photos if available.

 1. Be polite but persistent with members of the public and the police Warning: Swearing and bad language is an offense in Greece and you can be arrested for using it, so no matter how you feel, be polite.